jazir555/Math-Proofs/rooinstructions.md

 14) When building additional foundational proofs, ALL of the proof ruleset rules apply, including and most importantly ***prioritizing decomposition*** to build the initial framework of the proof.
 Claims of impossibility are completely, entirely disallowed.
 Suck it up and do the work.

 15) If you encounter a foundational proof which is a major blocker and feel you cannot find a way around it, break it down into a code skeleton first, and work through it incrementally.
 The task is too large to consider all at once.

-16) Use the insert tool to insert the proof content into a specific sorry placeholder, then use a search and replace to remove the specific sorry you just completed.

-17) Begin at the first sorry in the file and work your way down.
+16) Begin at the first sorry in the file and work your way down.

 Complete the proof in provided lean file.
 Create as many subtasks as needed.
 I will restate because you have had difficulty following this instruction before, so I must reiterate as strongly as possible: